 Dr. Sarah Ullrich-French teaches courses in sport and exercise psychology, social psychology, motivation theory, and research methods.
 She is an active participant in the international professional organization, the North American Society for the Psychology of Sport and Physical Activity (NASPSPA).
-Currently, Dr. Ullrich-French is the Communications Director and on the Executive Committee for NASPSPA.
+Dr. Ullrich-French is an Associate Editor of Sport, Exercise, and Performance, Psychology.

 Ullrich-French, S., González Hernández, J., & Hildago Montesinos, M.D.
 (2017).
 Validity Evidence for the Adaptation of the State Mindfulness Scale for Physical Activity (SMS-PA) in Spanish Youth.
 Psicothema, 29, 119-125. doi: 10.7334/psicothema2016.204

 Ullrich-French, S., Cox, A.E., Cole, A.N., Cooper, B.R., & Gotch, C. (2017).
 Initial Validity Evidence for the State Mindfulness Scale for Physical Activity with Youth.
 Measurement in Physical Education and Exercise Science, 21, 177-189. doi: 10.1080/1091367X.2017.1321543